The African Court in Brief

 - Ratification & Declaration

-- Ordinary sessions
+- Ordinary Sessions

 Establishment of the Court

 The Court was established by virtue of Article 1 of the Protocol to the African Charter on Human and Peoples’ Rights on the Establishment of an African Court on Human and Peoples’ Rights (the Protocol).
-The Protocol establishing the African Court on Human and Peoples’ Rights was adopted on 9 June 1998 in Burkina Faso and came into force on 25 January 2004 after it was ratified by more than 15 countries.
-The mandate of the Court is to complement and reinforce the functions of the African Commission on Human and Peoples’ Rights (the African Commission – often referred to as the Banjul Commission), which is a quasi-judicial body charged with monitoring the implementation of the Charter.
+The Protocol establishing the African Court was adopted on 9 June 1998 in Ouagadougou, Burkina Faso and entered into force on 25 January 2004 after it was ratified by 15 African States, as prescribed under its article 34(3).

 Mandate